deeplearning4j/deeplearning4j/programmingguide/06_ffn.md

 final String filenameTest  = new ClassPathResource("/classification/moon_data_eval.csv").getFile().getPath();
 ```

-Because the data is located in two csv files, we initialize two CSVRecordReaders and two DataSetIterators in total.
-The RecordReaders will parse the data into record format, and the DataSetIterator will feed the data into the neural network in a format it can read.
+Because the data is located in two CSV files, we initialize two `CSVRecordReaders` and two `DataSetIterators` in total.
+The `RecordReaders` will parse the data into record format, and the `DataSetIterator` will feed the data into the neural network in a format it can read.

 ```
 RecordReader rr = new CSVRecordReader();